-- The trial must be commenced from a stationary position inside the circle. - The athlete must not leave the circle until the shot has landed. - The athlete must not touch the top of the circle or stop/kick board, or the ground outside the circle during the trial with any part of their body.
+- The trial must be commenced from a stationary position inside the circle.
+Note, stationary refers to both feet of the athlete, not arms or hands or other parts of the athlete's body - The athlete must not leave the circle until the shot has landed. - The athlete must not touch the top of the circle or stop/kick board, or the ground outside the circle during the trial with any part of their body.
 They can touch the inside of the stop/kick board.
 Note: it will not be considered a failure if the touch happens during the rotation, back of the centre line. - The shot must land where the 'impact mark' is within the inner edges of the lines marking the sector. - The athlete may enter the circle from any direction (preferably from the rear half of the circle) but must exit from the rear half of the circle. - The shot must be put from the shoulder with one hand only.
 At the start of the trial the shot should touch or be in close proximity to the neck or chin and should not be dropped below this position during the action of putting. - The shot shall not be taken behind the line of the shoulders. - The athlete may during each trial, stop and place the shot down inside or outside the circle and then recommence the trial again, providing that no other infringement has occurred within the time limits. - Once competition has begun, athletes will not be permitted to use the circle or ground within the sector for practice trails with or without implements. - If an athlete fails to commence an attempt within 60 seconds of their name being called by the Official in charge, a failure will be recorded.